jayjuk/corvid/README.md

 To run the game locally (below is for Windows, launch scripts could be adapted for Linux or MacOS):

-1. Set up environment variable PYTHONPATH to include the jaysgame\common subdirectory (this is where _.env_, _logging_ and _storage_manager_ modules reside).
+1. Set up environment variable PYTHONPATH to include the corvid\common subdirectory (this is where _.env_, _logging_ and _storage_manager_ modules reside).
-2. Clone the whole jaysgame repo
+2. Clone the whole corvid repo
 3. Copy _common\.env.example.txt_ to _.env_, environment variable file, and modify values per next section below - I do not provide cloud or AI provider accounts or API keys!
 4. Run the game server: Open a new DOS window, enter into a Python environment with the modules in gameserver\requirements.txt installed via pip (see below\*), cd into gameserver, and run _run_gameserver_locally.bat_
 5. Open a new DOS window, cd into gameclient, and run _run_gameclient.bat_ (or launch this from Windows)